What Is a CI/CD Pipeline? How to Improve CI/CD

 Get the best practices you need to ensure a successful pipeline in our recent eBook.

-Why Is Static Analysis Necessary for CI/CD Pipelines?
+Why Is Static Analysis Necessary for a CI/CD Pipeline?

 Static analysis inspects your source code to identify defects, vulnerabilities, and compliance issues as you code — without having to run the program.
 This makes static analysis an essential component of your pipeline.